lilliputten/eslint-9-template-project/README.md

 <!--
  @since 2025.06.21, 22:25
- @changed 2025.06.21, 22:25
+ @changed 2025.06.22, 00:34
 -->

-# ESLint v.9 integration test
+# ESLint v.9 template project

-Test to integrate & setup eslint v.9 to a diversified project.
+A project for testing eslint v.9 flat configuration in a project with different file types.

 ## Build info (auto-generated)